 How to Treat Hay Fever and its Effect on the Eyes

-With spring firmly waiting round the corner, we are all looking forward to some warmth and sunshine.
-However if you are a hay fever sufferer (an allergy to trees, grasses ,weeds and pollen) it could be a nightmare for you as billions of particles are about to be released by flowering trees and grasses.
+With spring firmly waiting around the corner, we are all looking forward to some warmth and sunshine.
+However, if you are a hay fever sufferer (an allergy to trees, grasses ,weeds and pollen) it could be a nightmare for you as billions of particles are about to be released by flowering trees and grasses.
 Plus, added to this, research shows that the pollen season is getting longer, by up to 30 days over the year!
-So instead of starting mid to late March and ending early September, it is now starting in late February and continuing well into October!
+So instead of starting mid to late March and ending in early September, it is now starting in late February and continuing well into October!

 In a typical year, the tree pollen season begins first, starting in February and lasting until June.
 The grass pollen season starts in May and finishes in July.
 Weeds such as stinging nettles release pollen from June to September.
 It used to be that there were good allergy years and bad allergy years but now they all tend to be bad.
 This could possibly be down to climate change and warmer temperatures.